5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 • Blogs or newsletters: weekly, biweekly, or monthly; quarterly can be more forgettable, which is why in our age of disposability, print editions stand out

 Think of your writing as a performance — one that keeps your readers on the edge of their seats.
-Stick with it and they’ll come back for more.
+Stick with it and they’ll return for an encore.

 Learn how to create content that connects with clients who value and respect you and your business